University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_2.md

 chewBBACA.py PrepExternalSchema -g /shared/data/public_health_genomics/microbial_genomics/salmonella_cgMLST/ -o salmonella_schema
 ```

-### 4.4 Performe allele calling on the Salmonella enterica genome assemblies
+### 4.4 Perform allele calling on the Salmonella enterica genome assemblies

-Now the fun part - lets go ahead and run `chewBACCA`

 To run `chewBACCA` all you need is:
 - Genome assemblies (FASTA) as input files
 - A cgMLST schema (includes gene loci and alleles)

-run `chewBACCA` to determine the allelic profiles of the Salmonella enterica genomes
+Now the fun part - lets go ahead and run `chewBACCA` to determine the allelic profiles of the Salmonella enterica genomes:

 ```bash
 chewBBACA.py AlleleCall -i assembly/ -g db/salmonella_schema -o cgmlst/allele_calling_results --cpu 4 --bsr 0.6(WHICH VALUE TO USE HERE!!!!)
 ```
-The main output file is the `allele_calling_results.tsv`, which is a tab delimited file with"
+The main output file is the `allele_calling_results.tsv`, which is a tab delimited file with:
 - Rows: genome assemblies
 - Columns: schema loci
 - Values: allele identifiers or classification code